Reviews You Can Rely On

 REASONS TO AVOID

-If you've caught the travel bug or been drawn into the "van life" scene to pursue endless biking adventures, then you already know (or will soon discover) the potential challenges of transporting bikes on your travel rig.
-Fortunately, RockyMounts has you in mind, with the BackStage platform hitch rack that can swing out of the way and is made to meet the specific needs of the modern van-dwelling nomad or anyone who wants easier access to the rear of their vehicle.
-All other hitch-mounted racks that we tested interfere with the use of a van's rear doors, even when tilted down.
-While the Backstage has an impressive tilt mechanism that is accessed at the rear of the rack, the show-stopping feature is the arm that pivots out and away from the rear doors, moving both the bikes and the rack clear of the door's range.
-The rack itself is quite versatile with a 60 lbs per bike weight limit and wheel cradles that can fit a huge range of bikes and tires up to 5 inches wide.
+If you enjoy traveling or have joined the “van life” trend to explore the world with your bike, you may face some challenges when transporting your bikes.
+Luckily, RockyMounts has designed the BackStage platform hitch rack to cater to the specific needs of modern camper vans or anyone who requires easier access to the rear of their vehicle.
+The BackStage is essentially the MonoRail with a swing away mount.
+Another great swing away option is the RockyMounts AfterParty, which is essentially the GuideRail with a swing away mount.
+Most other hitch-mounted racks we tested interfere with van's rear doors, even when tilted down, the BackStage and AfterParty feature an impressive tilt mechanism at the rear of the rack.
+The feature that impresses us the most about these racks is the arm that pivots 180 degrees out and away from the rear doors, moving both the bikes and the rack clear of the door's range.
+The BackStage is incredibly versatile, with a weight limit of 60 lbs per bike and wheel cradles that fit a wide range of bikes and tires up to 5 inches wide.

 Read more: RockyMounts BackStage review